Skip to main content

 Special Recognition at Graduation

-When you complete the honors requirements, you’ll receive a personalized Purdue honors medal, honors certificate, National Collegiate Honors Council cord, and an official notation of your honors certificate on your transcript.
+Upon completion, you will be awarded a personalized Purdue honors medal, an honors certificate, a National Collegiate Honors Council cord, and an official honors notation on your academic transcript.

 5